Tot Spot Policies

 Parents are asked to be vigilant about keeping their child home when he/she is ill and not feeling well.

 The Child Care Licensing Handbook states that a child is considered ill when they exhibit any of the following signs or symptoms: vomiting, fever, frequent diarrhea, or a new unexplained rash or cough.
 A child may also be considered ill if they temporarily require greater care and attention that cannot be provided without compromising the care of other children, or if a staff member knows or believes the child poses a health risk to other persons on the program premises.

 If your child has been ill, they should be symptom free for 24 hours before returning to school.

-Please notify your child’s teacher if your child has any pre-existing conditions that may present as COVID-19 symptoms such as allergies, asthma etc. Please note these on the health form you will receive with your information package and let your child’s teacher know when they call you prior to the first day of school.
+Pre-Existing Conditions – Please notify your child’s teacher if your child has any pre-existing conditions such as allergies, asthma, diabetes, etc. Please note these on the health form you will receive with your information package and let your child’s teacher know when they call you prior to the first day of school.

 Please notify Tot Spot immediately if you find your child has lice.
 Lice are not uncommon and can be acquired by any child.
 Please see your child’s doctor and follow the eradication procedure that is prescribed.
 Children with lice will not be allowed to return to school until they have been treated.

 All Tot Spot staff is trained in First Aid and CPR as required by Children’s Services.
 Our goal is to keep students and staff healthy and safe.